Home School Collaboration Protocol 2019

-The school will send a message to parents each time the child is absent.
+The school will contact parents via phone call or messaging each time the child is absent.
 When a student returns to school after his/her absence, FT will request for the medical certificate (MC) and/or parent’s letter.
 Disciplinary actions may be meted out if students are absent without valid reasons.

-A 0 mark will be given for absence in CA and SA, without official MC.
+A 0 mark will be given for absence in Weighted Assessment (WA) and Semestral Assessment (SA), without official MC.

 Parents/Students should inform the school before 7.25 am if they are unable to attend school where possible.
 If students are unwell, parents are encouraged to bring their children to consult a doctor and request for a MC.
 MCs must be submitted to the FT immediately when their children return to school.
 Likewise, other official documents or excuse letters for other valid leave of absence (e.g. demise of relatives) should be submitted to the FT for records.
 Only letters signed by parents or legal guardians will be accepted.

-A message will be sent through the SNAAPP mobile app each time the child is late for school.
+A message will be sent to the parents each time the child is late for school.
 The consequences for late-coming are spelt out in the Student Handbook.

 Parents may help to ensure that their children wake up and leave home on time so that they are punctual for school.
 It will be helpful if parents could work with their children to develop the habit of punctuality.

 Parents are strongly encouraged to download the SNAAPP app in their smartphone to monitor their children’s attendance in school, and receive messages from the school.